 A board evaluation is a method for a board of directors to verify members are meeting expectations, making progress toward goals, following bylaws, and a chance to gather feedback on the board’s health.

 Luckily, they don’t need to be intimidating or take up hours and hours of time.
-The ability to periodically check in with board members is helpful not only for the board productivity, but it also improves the board member experience and leads to happier, more invested directors.
+The ability to periodically check in with board members is helpful not only for the board productivity but also improves the board member experience and leads to happier, more invested directors.
 The evaluation can be conducted in frequent, short assessments or an extensive annual evaluation, or some combination of the two.
 Let’s dig in a bit deeper into why we want to spend time on them.

-It is always a good idea—and a good experience for the board as a whole—to pause, take a step back and truly and objectively look back on the work they’ve done over the last year.
+It is always a good idea—and a good experience for the board as a whole—to pause, take a step back, and truly and objectively look back on the work they’ve done over the last year.
 Every individual has a different view, so a full board assessment helps everyone understand how each member has evaluated the board’s work.
-This leads to a better understanding of the board as a whole, and is an effective way for the board to have a common understanding of where they are and where they need and want to go as a group.
-Ultimately, this creates greater impact on your organization’s mission.
+This leads to a better understanding of the board as a whole and is an effective way for the board to have a common understanding of where they are and where they need and want to go as a group.
+Ultimately, this creates a greater impact on your organization’s mission.